gavindi/network-share-automount/README.md

 ##### Build Process

+The Makefile automatically handles:
-Compiles GSettings schemas (required for preferences) Copies all necessary files to a build directory Creates proper directory structure
+- Compiling GSettings schemas (required for preferences)
+- Copying all necessary files including custom icons
+- Creating proper directory structure in build/
+- Installing icons directory with all SVG files
+- Validating all required files are present

 ##### Installation Options